SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

 \section{Methodology}

-Our proposed SIGNL framework for audio deepfake detection, as shown in \autoref{img:fram}, consists of the following three main components: \textit{spatio-temporal graph pair generation}, \textit{vision graph non-contrastive learning}, and \textit{downstream training}.
+The SIGNL framework for audio deepfake detection (illustrated in \autoref{img:fram}) is composed of three main components: \textit{spectral-temporal graph pair generation}, \textit{vision graph non-contrastive learning}, and \textit{downstream training}.
+Each stage is designed to address challenges specific to low-label learning in graph-based deepfake detection.
 In this section, we describe each component in detail.